 Verse 4: Une gridele di bronç a rêt: bronze net grating; that is, a bronze grating taking the form of a net.

-Verse 5: In mût ch’e rivi (such that it reaches), come altece (in terms of height), a mieç altâr (halfway up the altar; mid-altar).
+Verse 5: In mût ch’e rivi (so that it reaches), come altece (in terms of height), a mieç altâr (halfway up the altar; mid-altar).

 e rive a mieç altâr